The first day at a new job can feel a lot like the first day at a new school where you’re the latest transfer student.

 Give your new hire context into how the company came to be and what inspires the everyday decision making.
 By sharing the company’s history and the core values, this will give him social insight into the culture of the company and valuable guidance for how to navigate his role.

 Introduce department heads

 What better way to showcase company culture and structure than by introducing your new hire or hiring class to department heads.
 Giving the new hire the opportunity to speak with the leaders of the company not only gives him a chance to understand how the teams work together, but also how each department’s work ladders up to advance the company’s objective.
 If it’s unrealistic for department heads to meet with each new hire, have them talk to each hiring class.
 Be sure to include time for a Q&A so no questions go unanswered.

 Clue your new hire into key unspoken rules

-  Every company has unspoken rules that determine the way the company operates and

-  employees behave.
-Give your new hire a hand and share these up front.
-He’ll be

-  grateful and this small gesture will empower him to have a smooth transition

-  into your company’s culture.
+Every company has unspoken rules that determine the way the company operates and employees behave.
+Give your new hire a hand and share these up front during the onboarding process.
+They will be grateful and this small gesture will empower them to have a smooth transition into your company’s culture.

 Provide a glossary of company acronyms and buzzwords

 Every company has their own professional world and company culture.
 Along with this comes a highly specific language consisting of specialized acronyms and words.
 Share these with your new hire so he doesn’t feel left out or confused.
 If you don’t already have a glossary on-hand, it may be time to create a working document that can be easily accessed and shared.

 Write a list of the new hire’s responsibilities, who from the company he’ll be collaborating with for each project and upcoming deadlines he’ll be expected to meet.
 These sorts of details can fall through the cracks during the flurry of the first month on a job, or just seem obvious to the hiring manager and not to the new hire.
 Make it crystal clear, setting your new hire up for success.
 Present this list to your new hire and let him ask questions.